-On January 15, 1987, Robert Budd Dwyer, a Pennsylvania politician committed suicide on live television.
+On January 15, 1987, the United States witnessed, Robert Budd Dwyer, a Pennsylvania politician committed suicide on live television.
 He was scheduled to be sentenced the following day for a bribery scandal, although he claimed he didn’t do it.
 Driven to hopelessness, he ended his own life at a televised press conference.

 Dwyer, the Politician